Thursday, August 10, 2017

 The reason why the museum is in Takarazuka is that Tezuka was born and grew up here.
 You may know that his “Princess Knight” manga was directly influenced by Takarazuka Revue, the famous all-female musical theatre troupe which first opened in 1914 partly as a gimmick by Ichizo Kobayashi, owner of Hankyu Railways in order to increase patronage of his new Takarazuka line from Osaka.
 Tezuka’s mother often took him to Takarazuka Revue shows as a child.
 The original theatre is still here in Takarazuka (a second theatre operates in Tokyo) and is only 250 metres down the road.
 The first thing I saw on my way there was a fairly big florist shop with posters of various Takarazuka Revue shows displayed in the windows.

 A number of statues from some of the more popular shows also line the street (such as an adaptation of "Rose of Versailles", above).
-I was rather taken back as I headed past the entrance to the theatre to the stage entrance where around 75 fans had lined up to great the actresses as they came in for their performance (see below).
+I was rather taken back as I headed past the entrance to the theatre to the stage entrance where around 75 fans had lined up to greet the actresses as they came in for their performance (see below).
 It was all very calm and very well mannered.
 Some of the actresses received flowers, some chatted for a little while and some just waved as they entered.
 I’d never seen anything like it before in my entire life.
 It was very ritualistic and strangely clam.

 On a pedestrian island in the middle of the road was a waiting area for fans to watch the actresses enter the theatre side door.
 The thing is the vast majority of Takarazuka Revue fandom is female.
 It’s really quite a strange phenomenon.
 Many of the popular actresses in the revue take on masculine traits and it’s really hard not to notice the inherent lesbian overtones, yet it’s probably safe to say that almost all of its fandom is heterosexual.
 Many theories have been thrown up to explain what is going on here.
 The most plausible is that women are attracted to this entertainment is a subversion of stereotypical Japanese gender roles.
 Yet another fascinating aspect of Japanese pop culture.